J-F-Liu/knowledge/src/Computer/programming.md

 A (Data) Type is an attribute of a value which encodes information about how the data value can be operated upon.

 An Object is a value with associated behaviour, and thus implies it has agency.

+Most programming languages are partly a way of expressing things in terms of other things and partly a basic set of given things.

 ### Composition is the Essence of Programming